-Some basic things to try if you can’t sun (all safe to use on cloth diapers and around children and pets):
+Some basic things to try if you can’t sun:

 You can keep a bottle of this in your bathroom and just spray stains after removing solids and before placing in your wetbag.
 You can also spray directly into your pre-wash.
 Some children might be sensitive to this so be sure to only use in pre-wash so it has a chance to be totally rinsed out.
 Bac out uses live enzyme cultures and lime extract to remove stains and odors from just about anything.

 If you have never tried it, you need to.
 It will remove stains from anything including carpets and clothing.
 Click here to see step-by step instructions to use it to remove stains from cloth diapers!

 I am an Oxiclean user.
 I prefer the free version because I found it to not suds up as much and also to be easier to rinse out.
 I have hard water and I had problems with ammonia burns and stink.
-Added this to my routine and it solved those issues for me.
+Added Oxi to my routine and it solved those issues for me.
 It is also great at removing stains on cloth.
 To remove stains fill your washer or tub with water and add clean but stained diapers.
 If your washer doesn’t have a soak cycle, just add water in a wash and then stop the washer.
 Add one scoop of Oxiclean; agitate or stir a little to mix it in and then let it sit overnight.
 Then throw in wet bag or pail and wash it with the rest of your diaper laundry.